Success On Guitar Starts With The Right Method

 You will get:

-When you take lessons at the The Rochester Rock Academy, you will not only recieve lessons, but you also will get tons of extra free bonuses to increase your learning experience and benefits:
+When you take lessons at Rochester’s School Of Guitar, you will not only recieve lessons, but you also will get tons of extra free bonuses to increase your learning experience and benefits:

 The total value here is $200 dollars, with an additional $70 dollar value free every month!
 After a year, you’ll have received $1,113 worth of free bonus material.